• Home

 Variations

-A small marked circle is the target; accuracy is rewarded
+Target Spot Throw A small marked circle is used as the target and accuracy is rewarded.

-Teams compete, each player contributing one throw per cycle
+Team Relay Teams compete with each player contributing one throw per cycle.

 Skills Developed